frappe/erpnext_documentation/erpnext_documentation/www/docs/v13/user/manual/en/erpnext_integration/shopify_integration.md

 <!-- add-breadcrumbs -->

+> This integration is now deprecated and will be removed in the future version (v14).
+We recommend using the [new integration created as a Frappe App](/docs/v13/user/manual/en/erpnext_integration/shopify_integration_app) which has cool new features like Inventory sync.

 # Shopify Integration

 The Shopify Connector pulls the orders from Shopify and creates Sales Order against them in ERPNext.